 - Wrap your item with plastic, then with tin foil, then plastic again, tin foil again and so on (creating multiple Faraday cages).
-Even better, put everything inside one of those Faraday bags from Amazon.
+Even better, put everything inside one of these Faraday bags.

 No one is really certain what effects there would be if a nation-wide EMP were to happen, though.

 Take photos or even video recordings of your valuables, and store them either in print or electronic form somewhere safe so you can give them to your insurance company.

 #11.
 Never Put All Your Eggs In One Basket

 Diversification is just another form of insurance.
 If you keep all your things in one place and something happens to them, you’re done.

 But if you split your stockpile in more than one location, you’ll still be left with a lot of it when the emergency has passed.